dhis2/dhis2-releases/releases/2.40/README.md

 ## API

-* **Old tracker APIs deprecated:** In previous release old tracker API endpoints were deprecated. (see [deprecated-features](https://github.com/dhis2/dhis2-releases/blob/master/releases/deprecated-features.md) ).
-We encourage developers of apps and extensions do transition over to move away from old endpoints.
-Deprecated API endpoints are:
+* **Old tracker APIs deprecated:** In the previous release, the old tracker API endpoints were deprecated. (see [deprecated-features](https://github.com/dhis2/dhis2-releases/blob/master/releases/deprecated-features.md) ).
+We encourage developers of apps and extensions transition and move away from the old endpoints.
+The deprecated API endpoints are:
    ```
    - /api/trackedEntityInstances
    - /api/enrollments